 Statutory law has replaced common law as the principal source of legal rights and obligations in the United States.
 Most of the "law" that lawyers work with is statutory and almost every field of legal practice involves the construction of statutes.
 This course will provide students with a fundamental grounding in the legislative process and a systematic understanding of the rules, canons, and presumptions that judges use to interpret statutes.
 Topics covered will include the relationship between the common law and statutes, the linguistic and substantive canons of statutory construction, the implementation of statutes by administrative agencies, and the role of legislative history in statutory interpretation (how legislators produce it, how lawyers research it, and how courts use it).
 This course aims to provide practical training in the nuts and bolts of statutory interpretation as well as an understanding of the various theoretical approaches that courts may follow in applying the canons of construction.
 Students will participate in an ungraded group legislative drafting exercise and complete a few ungraded practical problems at the end of the semester.
 Grades will be based on a final examination.

 (STATE AND FEDERAL PRACTICE - 4000)

 Students will discuss and analyze practice in the New York Commercial Division.
-Students will be assigned current Commercial Division court decisions and will write case briefs and summaries of those decisions and present those to the class.
-Students will also participate in graded simulations.
-Grades will be based on writing assignments, class presentation, and performance in class simulations.
-Current members of the Commercial Division Online Law Report are given priority for enrollment in this course.
+Students will be assigned current Commercial Division court Decisionsand Orders and will write case summaries.
+Students will also participate in graded simulations and will draft litigation documents, such as motions or complaints.
+Grades will be based on writing assignments and performance in class simulations.
+Current members of the Commercial Division Online Law Report who did not previously take the course are given priority for enrollment in this course.
 All other interested students should submit an application to the professors.